Gamze Alikaya

-Gamze Alikaya (born 1 January 1993) is a Turkish women's volleyball player.
+Gamze Alikaya (born 1 January 1993) is a Turkish volleyball player.
 She is 179 cm tall at 68 kg and plays in the setter position.

 She played for Galatasaray S.K. before she transferred to Eczacıbaşı VitrA for the 2018–19 season.
 She is a member of the Turkey women's national volleyball team.

 Playing career

 Club

 By end May 2018, Alikaya moved from her club Galatasaray S.K. to Eczacıbaşı VitrA for the 2018–19 Turkish Women's Volleyball League season.

 Between 2012 and 2018, she took part at Women's CEV Cup with Galatasaray S.K.